Chapter 2 (American Horror Story): Plot

-Shelby assumes the ritual she witnessed was staged, she flees from the mob and is almost hit by Lee's car.
-Shelby passes out in the middle of the road and awakes the next day in the hospital, she resolves to stay in the house.
+Shelby assumes the ritual she witnessed was staged and is chased to the road where she is nearly run over by Lee.
+At the hospital, Shelby is cleared of having hallucinogens in her system as she tells her story of human sacrifice.
+The investigating officers found no evidence of her tale.
+The next morning, she tells Matt that she thinks the mountain men created an elaborate hoax to drive them away from the property, and that she and Matt will not be driven from their new home and investment so easily, She resolves to stay in the house.

-Lee's ex-husband Mason brings their daughter Flora to visit as part of the couple's arranged custody schedule.
-As Flora explores the house, she begins talking to an unseen girl who she names Priscilla.
+Lee's testimonial expounds on her custody arrangements as her ex-husband Mason brings their daughter Flora to visit as part of the couple's arranged custody schedule.
+As Flora explores the house, she begins talking to an unseen girl named Priscilla, whom Lee believes is an imaginary friend.
 Matt and Shelby experience more disturbing incidents, now involving a pair of ghostly nurses.
-After discovering a burning totem in the woods near the house, Matt and Shelby finally secured the help of the local police to take little interest.
+After discovering a burning totem in the woods near the house, Matt and Shelby finally secured the help of the local police to showed little interest.

 Mason arrives to pick up Flora and finds her playing a game of hide and seek with Priscilla.
 Flora tells him that she offered her doll to Priscilla in exchange for not murdering her family, but since Mason interrupted the trade, Flora will merely be killed last.
-Mason takes Flora away from the house and promises Lee that she will never see her again, causing Lee to end her sobriety.
+Upon hearing this, Mason takes Flora away from the house and promises Lee that she will never return, causing Lee to end her sobriety.

 That night, Matt and Shelby discover a storm cellar under the backyard.
 There, they watched a videotape recorded by one of the house's previous owners, Dr. Elias Cunningham.
 Dr. Cunningham describes the same malevolent forces pursuing him that the couple has been experiencing and that he was studying the story of the nurses, Miranda and Bridget Jane.
 The sisters killed their retirement home patients based on the first letters of the victims' names, spelling the word "Murder".
+The final footage on the tape is of him being surprised by a woman behind him in a mirror.
+A sudden noise causes Matt and Shelby to flee the room, where they find a bloody cleaver freshly embedded in the swinging front door.

-The bank refuses to return the money they bought the house with, despite not warning them about the house's gruesome past.
-As the bank agent leaves, Lee arrives with Flora.
+The next day, the banker refuses to return the money they used to buy the house, despite not warning them about the house's gruesome past.
+The bank's agent leaves as Lee arrives, having absconded with Flora in violation of the custody arrangement.
 While Shelby is distracted on the phone, Flora is beckoned outside by a mysterious figure.
 When the adults are not able to find Flora, they frantically search for her in the house and then in the woods, where they find Flora's hoodie hanging at the top of a massive pine tree.